-Before introducing the process of combining two mortality models, we notice that mortality models may not use the same target variables, and they can be death rate, central death rate, or force of mortality.
-The Gompertz model is based on the assumption of the force of mortality, whereas the LC model is based on the central death rate and the CBD model is on death rates.
-Thus, we need to modify all models to have the same target variable.
-By definition, the central death rate of a person aged-x at year t, denoted by $m{xt}$ , is calculated as follows:
+Before introducing the process of combining two mortality models, we note that mortality models may not use the same target variables, and these can be death rate, central death rate, or force of mortality.
+The Gompertz model is based on the assumption of the force of mortality, whereas the LC model is based on the central death rate and the CBD model is based on death rates.
+Thus, we need to modify all the models to have the same target variable.
+By definition, the central death rate of a person aged x at year t, denoted by $m{x,t}$ , is calculated as follows: